Sacred Plant Walk

 Plant walks are typically 2-3 hours long, and take place in Boulder County entirely outdoors in all kinds of weather (between April and September).
 Please dress accordingly, bring water, and a notebook, camera, snacks, or anything else you would need to feel comfortable.
 Babies and children are welcome to join us.

-Dates: Wednesday August 3rd at Thomas Reservoir, Wednesday August 24th at Saw Hill Ponds, and Wednesday September 14th at Thomas Reservoir in Erie, CO.
+Dates: Wednesday August 2nd at Thomas Reservoir [FULL], Wednesday August 23rd at Saw Hill Ponds [FULL], and Wednesday September 13th at South Boulder Creek [FULL].
 Time: 9am MST

 Topics May Include: